pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 [exact same widget as in stage 2, but with coin replaced by `g`]

-So, the only question is -- what is this `g` function, and which tokens does it prefer?
+So, the question is -- what is this `g` function, and when does it prefer one token over another?

 use the prev 4 tokens + secret key to make a hash, give 2 candidates a 0 or 1 score based on parity with hash or whatever

 [widget demonstrating this, tokens -> 0 or 1 score]

-then -- if both are 0 or both are 1, just pick at random, otherwise, choose the 1

-[widget demonstrating this]

 two KEY THINGS to note here!!

-1. without secret key, hash is indistinguishable from random noise => indistinguishable from stage 1
+1. without secret key, hash is indistinguishable from random noise => indistinguishable from stage 2
 2. however, we ARE distorting the probability distribution here -- show table or something:

 if candidates are A and B, say, A with 80% probability and B with 5% probability per vanilla logprobs